Optimizing site load speed: A guide for SEMs and SEOs

 Search Engine Optimizers (SEOs) and Search Engine Marketers (SEMs) both have to deal with a wide array of optimization elements for promoting the websites.
 Site speed optimization is one of Google’s most significant 200 ranking elements.
 Even though SEO is solely related to ranking sites higher on search engines and SEM includes marketing tactics as well, site speed optimization is their mutual area of interest.
 It makes this guide equally useful for both professionals.

 Let’s talk about “what,” “why,” and “how” of website speed optimization.

 It is the measure of time how quickly a website’s content gets displayed in front of the visitors.

 “Lesser loading time = More site speed.”

 According to a study by Akamai, a one-second delay in website load time leads to 11% fewer page views, a 16% decrease in customer satisfaction, and a 7% loss in conversions.
 Likewise, it is directly proportional to the bounce rates.
 The bounce rate against 1 second page load time was recorded at 7% and shot up to 73% in 16 seconds.

 Contrarily, the lesser site speed time translates into higher average stay time, more pages per session, decreased bounce rate, and, ultimately, more goal conversions.

-Remember, whether you are running paid advertisement or striving to rank organically, getting clicks are useless if visitors are bouncing back.
+Remember, whether you are running paid advertisements or striving to rank organically, getting clicks is useless if visitors are bouncing back.

 Now, let’s look into some ways that you can use to improve your site speed.